 Purpose: To provide an additional concentration grant equal to 50 percent of the adjusted LCFF base grant for targeted students exceeding 55 percent of an LEA's enrollment.
 As well as, additional support for social emotional needs through the hiring of a full time social worker.

-Title IV funding to be used to support VAPA and Physical Education classes.
+Title IV funding to be used to support Physical Education classes and VAPA programs.